-Balance Difficulties in Children:
+Balance & Walking Difficulties

 Balance difficulties in children can significantly affect their mobility, independence, and overall quality of life.
 These challenges may present as frequent falls, difficulty navigating uneven surfaces, or delayed motor milestones.
 Identifying and addressing these concerns early through physical therapy (PT) and occupational therapy (OT) can make a substantial difference in a child's development and confidence.